 Why Does Messi Speak Catalan?

-Despite growing up in Rosario in Argentina, Messi left for a trial at FC Barcelona when he was just 13.
+Despite growing up in Rosario, Argentina, Messi left for a trial at FC Barcelona when he was just 13.
 Part of the agreement of him being allowed to go was that he’d stay with family nearby, who spoke Catalan.

 So, from a fairly young age, Messi was exposed to the language and began to learn it fluently.
 Being in an area that actively spoke Catalan alongside Spanish meant that he was hearing and using it on a daily basis, so Messi quickly became fluent.